camillecalas/42_push_swap/README.md

 # 42 push_swap

+### Brief :
 This project involved sorting data on a stack, with a limited set of instructions, and the smallest number of moves.

+### Notes :
-To make this happen, I had to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.
+To make this happen, I had to manipulate various sorting algorithms and I picked Radix algorithm solution.